 - Specialty Registrar (ST) - Academic

-The ARCP panel will review the evidence submitted and make their recommendation without the trainee being there.
-Depending on local Deanery processes, trainees may be invited receive feedback and to discuss their outcome and future plans with the ARCP Panel.
+The ARCP panel reviews the evidence you submit for the period since starting training or the previous ARCP review.
+The panel makes its recommendation without you being there.
+Depending on local LETB / Deanery processes, trainees may be invited to receive feedback and to discuss their outcome and future plans with the panel.

-The ARCP replaced the RITA (Record of In-Training Assessment) that is still undertaken by Calman Trainees (SpR).
+The ARCP replaced the RITA (Record of In-Training Assessment) which is still undertaken by Calman Trainees (SpR).

 Who does my ARCP?

-The ARCP is undertaken by a panel of assessors.
-Members of the panel may include the Training Programme Director, other members of the relevant Specialty Training Committee, a College representative, a Deanery representative, an academic representative, an “external” representative or a lay representative.
+A panel of assessors undertake the ARCP.
+They may include the Training Programme Director, other members of the relevant Specialty Training Committee, a College representative, a LETB / Deanery representative, an academic representative, an “external” representative or a lay representative.

 What happens at the ARCP?

 The ARCP panel reviews your progress based on the evidence you submit.

 The panel will let you know exactly what you need to submit.
 Depending on the local process, you may be required to submit evidence electronically or provide hard copies.
 This will include:

 - RCPCH ePortfolio (curriculum entries, development logs, skills logs, PDPs and workplace based assessment forms)